 The curriculum for this model course is based on the four of the five broad module subject headings and sub-headings listed at Appendix 1 to IALA Recommendation E-141.
 In Part E of this document, each main module has been broken down into non-prioritised subject elements and sub-elements which show the level of knowledge that the instructor must impart to the course participants in order for them to achieve the specified level of competence.

 The levels of competence shown in Table 1 above explain what a successful participant should be capable of doing in the workplace on the completion of the model course.
-The objective of each lecture is to ensure that each participant acquires the required level of understanding in each sub-element so that the required learning outcome can be achieved.
+The objective of each lecture is to ensure that each participant acquires the required level of understanding in each sub-element, so that the required learning outcome can be achieved.

 Sub-elements have been grouped into lectures capable of being delivered in 40 minutes under normal circumstances.
-Each Training Organisation will determine the optimum lecture length; the sub-elements it covers and over what period lectures will be delivered.
-However given the generally detailed level of understanding required from participants, it is recommended that the whole course be conducted with participants attending full time rather than extending it over a longer period with part-time attendance.
+Each Training Organisation will determine the optimum lecture length; the sub-elements it covers, and over what period lectures will be delivered.
+However, given the generally detailed level of understanding required from participants, it is recommended that the whole course be conducted with participants attending full-time rather than extending it over a longer period with part-time attendance.

 An example of course planning is shown in Table 2 below.
 This assumes that the syllabus can be covered in three full days comprising 15 forty-minute lectures (each followed by a 20 minute break); a 2 hour workshop and a final examination.
 Given that participants will be senior managers, the pace of this course is intentionally intensive.
 Participants will be expected to allocate time for private study of particular IALA publications.
 Clarification can be provided during tutorials if required.
-It is therefore recommended that no more than 6 lectures are held in any one working day.
+It is therefore recommended, that no more than 6 lectures are held in any one working day.
 Guidance on assessment; examinations and re-sits is at paragraph 3 below.

 Table 2 is intended only as a guideline which Training Organisations may use to determine their own training programme based on participant numbers; availability and entry-level standards determined from the training needs analysis.